Gemma Hallett: In retirement

-Entrepreneur
+miFuture

-Hallett is now the CEO and founder of miFuture, where she is digitally disrupting the school leaving process for Generation Z. She took redundancy from her teaching job to start a social business that helps mobilise school leavers and those furthest from the labour market towards better futures and advocates for young people that choose not to go to university or are less privileged than those who can.
+Hallett founded and is CEO of miFuture, an organisation that aims to revise the school leaving process.
+She took redundancy from her teaching job to start a social business that helps mobilise school leavers and those furthest from the labour market towards better futures and advocates for young people that choose not to go to university or are less privileged than those who can.